 According to the data provided, it would appear that the cascaded-revision strategy (using the SBI and SBI+baseline collections of features) provides the best compromise between computational cost and performance.
 This is particularly noticeable when comparing the results obtained by this approach to the best performing systems at WMT15 and WMT16.
 In the first case, it outperforms the WMT15 system using less parameters, even when this approach is also learning to identify insertion positions, something that could not be done by the best-performing WMT15 system.
-In the case of the second, the details regarding the implementation of the best performing approach at WMT16 are not available.
-However, the description by Martins et al. [31] specifies that a combination of five instances of: (a) a convolutional recurrent network, training tim e on CPU training tim e on GPU Approach per epoch total per epoch total Independent NNs $9\pm1~\mathrm{s}$ $6.5 \min$ $4\pm1~\mathrm{s}$ 4.0 min Cascaded rev. 2-step $18\pm2~\mathrm{s}$ $11.5 \min$ $7\pm2~\mathrm{s}$ $8.5 \min$ Cascaded rev. 1-step $45\pm2~\mathrm{s}$ $17.0 \min$ $23\pm1 \text{ s}$ $10.5 \min$ Single NN $64\pm2~\mathrm{s}$ $34.5 \min$ $5\pm1~\mathrm{s}$ $4.0 \min$
+In the case of the second, the details regarding the training time on CPU training time e on GPU Approach per epoch total per epoch total Independent NNs $9\pm1 \mathrm{~s}$ $6.5 \min$ 4 ± 1 s 4.0 min Cascaded rev. 2-step 18 ± 2 s $11.5 \min$ 7 ± 2 s $8.5 \min$ Cascaded rev. 1-step 45 ± 2 s $17.0 \min$ 23 ± 1 s $10.5 \min$ Single NN 64 ± 2 s $34.5 \min$ $5\pm1 \text{ s}$ $4.0 \min$ implementation of the best performing approach at WMT16 are not available.
+However, the description by Martins et al. [31] specifies that a combination of five instances of: (a) a convolutional recurrent network, (b) a bilingual recurrent language model, and (c) a feed-forward network, are used, summing 15 NNs in a voting scheme, which leads us to believe that this architecture requires tens, if not hundreds of millions, of parameters to be learned.
+On the other hand, the single NN approach proved to be the best performing of all the methods proposed in this paper, with the only exception of the winner of the WMT16 shared task.
+However, even though it must learn hundreds of thousands of parameters, the complexity of the NN proposed is still sufficiently simple for it to be trained on a standard CPU in a reasonable amount of time (see Table 9), something that would not be possible with any of the deep-learning approaches at WMT15 and WMT16.